waldesem/File-Manager-Web/README.md

 To start the application at http://localhost:5000 run the following command in your terminal:

 ```
-flask create       # create default tables and populate them with data from the classes.py file
 gunicorn -c gunicorn.conf.py wsgi:app  # start the gunicorn server with the settings in gunicorn.conf.py
 ```